Klipper3d/klipper/docs/Status_Reference.md

     and "MM" is the number of "minutes of a clock face" representing a partial screw turn.
 (E.g. "01:15" would mean to turn the screw one and a quarter revolutions.)
+  - `is_base`: Returns True if this is the base screw.

 ## servo